TheSupremeDirector/upgradewin/README.md

 # upgradewin
-The classic upgrading Windows through all of it's versions experiment, simplified for you by TSD
+The classic upgrading Windows through all of it's versions experiment, simplified for you by TSD (WIP)

 Operating systems up through Windows 7 are abondonware, so I feel no guilt providing anything